 As far as customer satisfaction is concerned, businesses can use POS transaction data to develop more personalized customer experiences, by encouraging customers to be part of new experiences, automatically generate customer profiles, and as a result create in-store analytics to help quantify the overall performance of the business.

 How can a user assess the quality of POS Transaction Data?

 In evaluating the quality of POS transaction data, the aspects of completeness, validity, timeliness, and consistency form the bare minimum quality requirements.
 Nonetheless, as the business environment continues to grow in terms of businesses striving to understand customers at a personal level, having POS transaction data that can give an overview of customer relationship with the business is the most important quality aspect of this data.
 POS transaction data that integrates customer relationship management functions (CRM) is important.
 Integrated CRM data can help compile a list of important information about customers such as preferences, purchase history, and feedback.
 Businesses can use this aspect to improve customer experiences.

 Who are the best POS Transaction Data providers?

 Finding the right POS Transaction Data provider for you really depends on your unique use case and data requirements, including budget and geographical coverage.
-Popular POS Transaction Data providers that you might want to buy POS Transaction Data from are Nikkei Market Data, Snapbizz, IRI Data Cloud, Nielsen, and GfK.
+Popular POS Transaction Data providers that you might want to buy POS Transaction Data from are Snapbizz, IRI Data Cloud, Nielsen, GfK, and Sandalwood Advisors.